msavoiu/msavoiu/README.md

 👋 Hello!
 I'm Madeline, a second-year Computer Science student at CSU Fullerton.

-🐍 Currently, I mainly work with Python, but I'm also dabbling in JavaScript and C++.
+🐍 Currently I mainly work with Python, but I'm also dabbling in JavaScript and C++.

 <!--- ### Hi there 👋